haidarrifki/jagongan/README.md

 - A whole heap of TypeScript goodness, because who doesn't love static types?
 - A dash of `langchain` for when you're feeling linguistic.
 - `@supabase/supabase-js` for those times when you need a little more database in your life.
-- And let's not forget our good friends `chalk` and `dotenv`, because we all need a little color and environment in our lives.
+- And let's not forget our good friends `chalk`, because we all need a little color and environment in our lives.

 ## How do I get this party started?